Resting When Your Body Is Tired But Your Mind Isn’t.

 How can I let my body rest right now?

-Sometimes, that mindset shift is enough.
+Sometimes, that mindset change is enough.

 Rest well.